JannatinNaimXIII/interactive-cares-dsa/Live Classes/05 - JavaScript Conditional Statements II/README.md

 ###### `default` Case

-If we want to handled unexpected values we can set a `default` block that will run if none of the previous cases were matched.
+If we want to handle unexpected values we can set a `default` block that will run if none of the previous cases were matched.

 ```javascript
 const letter = "c";